 Research conducted by the pathology departments of Georgetown University and Duke University revealed the magnitude of the link between shipbuilders and asbestos diseases.
 In a list of 12 occupations facing a high risk of mesothelioma, shipbuilding had the most cases (289 out of 1,445).

-Anyone working in a shipyard was at risk of asbestos exposure, especially the shipbuilders who constructed these asbestos-laden ships.
+Anyone working in a shipyard was at risk of asbestos exposure, especially the shipbuilders who constructed these asbestos-laden ships, and there should be long-term health monitoring for shipbuilding industry workers.
 Longshoreman were not exempt from asbestos exposure either.
 They did not directly help with the construction of ships, but they helped transport asbestos into the shipyard.

 Shipyards were hazardous work environments due to the volume of asbestos being used daily.
 Exposure to asbestos while at work is called occupational asbestos exposure.
 It is a primary cause of mesothelioma.

 Asbestos could protect construction elements from fires with its decades-long durability.
 During the mid-20th century, the mineral was a staple in American industrialism.

 Due to the widespread use of asbestos in the United States, longshoremen were among the occupations at risk for repeated asbestos exposure.
 Mesothelioma, a rare cancer caused only by asbestos exposure, is quite common among shipyard workers, especially longshoremen.

 Longshoremen were responsible for loading and unloading ships in a port, which is where they likely handled asbestos.
 They may have loaded raw asbestos onto ships for transportation to manufacturing facilities, or unloaded tons of the substance mined elsewhere and delivered to their location.